justin950717/Rice_Recommendation_and_Prediction_System/README.md

 ![image](https://github.com/justin950717/Rice_Recommendation_and_Prediction_System/assets/95216403/736a7390-8f0d-4cc3-8c7e-bd53b2de6525)
 ![image](https://github.com/justin950717/Rice_Recommendation_and_Prediction_System/assets/95216403/4a3fbfc3-7bbd-4222-a6f5-a61cdbf83129)
 - The best performing regression model = GBT.
-- However, as it was found to be underfitted it will not be selected as the optimal model candidate.
+- However, as it was found to be underfitted and will not be selected as the optimal model candidate.
-- Instead, the RF regressor will be selected as the optimal model candidate to be deployed for predicting rice yields in the system, as it performed the 2nd best with the least model fitness.
+- Instead, the RF regressor will be selected as the optimal model candidate to be deployed for predicting rice yields in the system, as it performed the 2nd best with the best model fitness.
-- The tuned GBT regressor model managed to achieve a RMSE, MAPE, and R2 value of 2998.27, 5.91% and 0.885 respectively.
+- The tuned RF regressor model managed to achieve a RMSE, MAPE, and R2 value of 2998.27, 5.91% and 0.885 respectively.
 - In other words, the model was predicting the rice yield with a ±2998.27 hg/ha deviation, resulting in an average error rate of 5.91%.
 - At the same time, the model’s input variables explained nearly 90% of the variance in rice yield prediction.